apache/rocketmq-test-tool/README.md

   labelSelectors:
     "app.kubernetes.io/name": "${app}"
 ```
+> **Note**: When installing Chaos Mesh, you might need to adjust settings based on the container runtime of your Kubernetes cluster.

 **Default Parameters:**
 OpenChaos already has some default parameters:
 ```shell
 ./start-openchaos.sh --driver driver-rocketmq/openchaos-driver.yaml --output-dir ./report $OPENCHAOS_ARGS
 ```
-> Make sure not to duplicate the parameters in OPENCHAOS_ARGS.
+> **Note**: Make sure not to duplicate the parameters in OPENCHAOS_ARGS.

 ## Clean your app in Kubernetes
 ```yaml